sandraalhames/Q-3-Qompute-2025/README.md

 Your goal is to engage with one of these core challenges.
 Beyond simply implementing an algorithm, you are challenged to consider the deeper questions of real-world application and the broader social context of your work.

+## **How to Start Qomputing**

+### Access to IBM Hardware
+Whether you will work locally or in a cloud environment, the first step for all users is to install Qiskit.
+Please visit [IBM Qiskit install guide](https://quantum.cloud.ibm.com/docs/en/guides/install-qiskit) this page to learn about how to install Qiskit and set up the Python environment.

+Also, you can visit this YouTube videos: [How to Install Qiskit | Coding with Qiskit 1.x | Programming on Quantum Computers](https://youtu.be/dZWz4Gs_BuI?si=um36GxYPqrcAaZC_)

+### Using an Online Environment
+To ensure an easy and consistent experience for all participants—especially those on Windows—we can try [qBraid](https://www.qbraid.com/), one of the supported online environments, to provide a pre-configured, ready-to-use environment to use Qiskit..
+You can follow these steps to launch the lab notebooks on qBraid.

+You can find [detailed instructions](https://docs.qbraid.com/lab/user-guide/getting-started) on qBraid.

+📎 Learn more and get started here: [IBM Quantum Online Lab Environments Guide](https://quantum.cloud.ibm.com/docs/en/guides/online-lab-environments)

 ## **Challenges and Submission Details**

 The final submission for this hackathon is a 5-10 minute presentation in any chosen format and your GitHub Repository.